So you're trying to figure out whether homeschooling will work for your family or not, right? If so, you've come to the right place.

 Put forth more effort to find children with whom your children can build quality relationships.

 Though by no means exhaustive, I trust this list of the benefits of homeschooling, and also the disadvantages of homeschooling, gives you valuable homeschooling information you can use to reach a decision.
+There are many pros and cons to homeschooling.
+If you're not sure if homeschooling is right for your family, click here to learn more about how to decide if you should homeschool.

 What to do next